dasch-swiss/dsp-docs/docs/developers/dsp-api/api-reference/queries.md

 <br>

 ## A short note on the following examples

-All examples in the following sections are from Bernoulli-Euler-Online (BEOL) which is a research platform for the study of early modern mathematics and science implemented within Knora.
+All examples in the following sections are from Bernoulli-Euler-Online (BEOL) which is a research platform for the study of early modern mathematics and science implemented within DSP-API.

 <br>

 ## Examples of full-text searches

 Let's assume we intend to search for the term "Bernoulli" with and without wildcard options.
 To send HTTP GET requests you can use a program such as [Postman](https://www.getpostman.com/) or simply use the [Firefox request detail panel](https://developer.mozilla.org/en-US/docs/Tools/Network_Monitor/request_details) or a similar tool in your favorite browser.
 For HTTP POST requests, a program such as Postman has to be used.

 The query